Connect to End COVID-19 Toolkits

 Vaccine Confidence

-Every day many more people are becoming partially or fully vaccinated, but there are many others who have not been vaccinated, despite the demonstrated safety of the vaccines and their high degree of effectiveness in preventing severe illness and death.
+Every day many more people are getting vaccinated, but there are many others who have not been vaccinated, despite the demonstrated safety of the vaccines and their high degree of effectiveness in preventing severe illness and death.
 Social workers, as professionals who provide services in a wide range of community settings, and who are trusted messengers, are in a unique position to promote COVID-19 vaccine confidence, access, and uptake— particularly among populations with low vaccination rates and higher vulnerability to severe forms of infection.

 Visibility